larsenwork/twin.macro/docs/prop-styling-guide.md

 When tailwind class sets become larger, they obstruct the readability of jsx props.

-Since we're in JavaScript, we don’t need to settle for bloated prop lists, so we can move them out of jsx.
+Since we’re in JavaScript, we don’t need to settle for bloated prop lists, so we can move them out of jsx.

-A great solution is to group our styles together as named entries in an object:
+To group our styles together outside jsx, we can add them as named entries in an object:

 ```js
 import tw from 'twin.macro'